dipayanmaji/next-tutorial-lama/README.md

 <h1></h1>
 <h1>Description</h1>
 <ul>
-    <li>The project is a Next.js blog with user authentication via credentials or GitHub.</li>
+    <li>The project is a Next.js blog with user authentication via credentials or GitHub or Google.</li>
     <li>It features an admin dashboard for managing users and blog posts efficiently.</li>
     <li>Focuses on Next.js features and modular CSS for enhanced design.</li>
     <li>Aims to deepen understanding of authentication and content management.</li>